evert/evert.github.com/_posts/http/2018-06-27-http-series.md

 to the [IANA][1] page, there are at least 68 official ones, so if I write one once per week, that's over a year worth of posts.

+My goal is to try and do a good job giving my interpretation of the status codes in a way that's easier to grasp than the official standards.

+I'm probably not going to be correct all the time, so corrections are welcome and I intend to apply changes when I receive criticisms, making them a sort of living document.

 I'm going to release the first few this week, and then switch to a weekly schedule.
-Hopefully I can keep this going!
+Hopefully I can keep this going for a year!

 Today I'm releasing the first one about [100 Continue][2].